 2) Intermittent fasting helps clear damage, not just senescent cells, but damage that accumulates such as shortened telomeres, or misfolded proteins, and reduction of inflammation caused by senescent cells

 3) Fisetin is a flavinoid that is very effective at sweeping out senescent cells.
 Bioavailability (absorption?) is an issue.

-One point I took away from Medvedic, is that you don't take Fisetin continuously.
-You mega-dose for a time to to clear out senescent cells.
-Fisetin is mentioned here: https://examine.com/supplements/myricetin/#interactions-with-oxidation_general
+4) You don't take Fisetin continuously.
+You mega-dose for a day or two to clear out senescent cells.

-So this clears the way for the use of heavy anti-oxidant / bioflavinoid / phytonutrients that may hamper the signal for growth, as they do not have to be taken continuously.
+The idea of taking a supplement intermittently, like once every six months, clears the way for the use of heavy anti-oxidant / bioflavinoid / phytonutrients that may hamper the signal for beneficial growth and repair, since they do not have to be taken continuously.
 Will need to research this and update the article on antioxidants.